-Storm drains were designed to be the fastest and most efficient way of getting rainwater off streets and parking lots.
-Unfortunately, the water that flows into your storm drain carries trash and sediment from the street, nutrients in the form of fertilizers, and toxics in the form of pesticides, household cleaners, gasoline and motor oil.
-All of the water in the storm drains ends up in your local stream or river.
+Storm drains are designed to be the fastest and most efficient way of getting rainwater off streets and parking lots.
+Unfortunately, the water that flows into your storm drain carries trash, leaves, soil sediment, nutrients from fertilizers, and toxic materials from pesticides, household cleaners, gasoline and motor oil.
+All of the water in the storm drains ends up in your local stream, river and eventually, the Chesapeake Bay.

-Stenciling storm drains in your community may discourage people from putting harmful items and trash in the drains!
+Stenciling storm drains in your community may encourage people to dispose of trash properly and keep trash out of the drains and the Chesapeake Bay!

 A refundable $40 deposit is required.
 Stencils and directions are included.